mrharryrawat/Simple-Linear-Regression/README.md

 To deploy it I used AI-assistance especially in front-end

+## Data

+This project uses a dataset containing Years of Experience and Salary data.
+A Linear Regression model is trained on this dataset to predict salary based on the number of years of experience.

 **Note:** This is a beginner-level educational project built on a small dataset and is not intended for real-world salary prediction.